Sergei-Rudenkov/jpa_fetching_investigations/README.md

 I faced problem the same as OP in this question: http://stackoverflow.com/questions/38874609/how-to-define-friendship-relationship-using-hibernate

-Seems it bug agains hibernate, since references' dependencies are not trivial, and I would say _Badly Designed_, vialete sane DB normalization rules, I cannot say which one.
+References' dependencies are not trivial, and I would say _Badly Designed_, vialete sane DB normalization rules, I cannot say which one.
+Anyway it sounds like a bug against hibernate.

 > All JPA providers should be able to cope with eager loading of cyclic relations.
 Any problem should mean you raise a  bug against the JPA provider.